-It’s best not to inform your staff, suppliers, and competitors that you are planning to sell your limited company until everything is in order.
+It’s best not to inform your staff, suppliers, and competitors that you are planning to sell your company until everything is in order.
 Their reactions could negatively impact your company’s profitability.

-When the time is right, you should notify your employees about why and when the business is being sold, and whether they are receiving a redundancy package or being kept on by the new owner after the the company is sold.
+When the time is right, you should notify your employees about why and when the business is being sold, and whether they are receiving a redundancy package or being kept on by the new owner after the company is sold.

-Do not give too much information to potential buyers before carrying out detailed checks and putting non-disclosure agreements in place.
+It is also recommended that you not give too much information to potential buyers before carrying out detailed checks and putting non-disclosure agreements in place.

 If your company is registered for VAT, you can transfer the VAT registration to the new owner.